yqsongGitHub/RENC/README.md

 -g ./reference/hg19/RefSeq_proteinCoding.body.bed \
 -s  "C4BPB;ELF3"
 ```
-The informative output is a .RENC.search.txt file with annotation of information as follows.
+The output is a .RENC.search.txt file with annotation of information as follows.
 column | name | explanation
 ------ | ---- | ------------
-1th | enhancer | genomic coordinate of the duplicated enhancer.
+1th | enhancer | genomic coordinate of duplicated enhancers associated with input target genes.
 If no results are found, return a placeholder (.)
 2th | gene | the input target gene

 ------